ahakimsheik7/100-nights-sfmc/README.md

+# 🌿 Inamar Summer Fit Campaign

+**A compact, responsive, and accessible email template crafted for the Inamar Summer Fit campaign.**

+This project focuses on promoting health and wellness by encouraging users to join the **Inamar Wellness Circle**.
+The email highlights the benefits of outdoor activities and offers exclusive perks for Gold Members.

+---

+## 📩 Project Overview

+The **Inamar Summer Fit Email** was designed to:
+- Inspire users to embrace outdoor activities and reconnect with nature.
+- Encourage users to join the **Inamar Wellness Circle** for long-term health benefits.
+- Deliver a concise, visually appealing, and accessible design for all users.
+- Ensure compatibility across major email clients using table-based layouts and inline styles.

+---

+## 🧠 Features

+1. **Compact and Responsive Design**:
+   - A single-page layout that fits all content without scrolling.
+   - Fully responsive design for both desktop and mobile devices.

+2. **Accessibility**:
+   - High-contrast visuals and readable font sizes for visually impaired users.
+   - Descriptive `alt` attributes for images to enhance accessibility.

+3. **Dynamic Personalization**:
+   - AMPscript placeholders for personalized greetings and content based on membership level:
+     - **Gold Members**: Highlight exclusive perks.
+     - **Non-Members**: Encourage joining the wellness circle.

+4. **SEO Optimization**:
+   - Meta tags for `description`, `keywords`, and `author` to improve search engine visibility.
+   - Alt attributes for images to enhance accessibility and SEO.

+5. **Cross-Client Compatibility**:
+   - Table-based structure ensures consistent rendering across email clients like Gmail, Outlook, and Yahoo.
+   - Inline styles prevent formatting issues in email clients that strip `<style>` tags.

+6. **Call-to-Action (CTA)**:
+   - A clear and engaging CTA button: **"Join Now"**, encouraging users to take action.

+---

+## 🛠️ How We Worked on This Campaign

+1. **Design**:
+   - Created a visually appealing layout with vibrant banners and concise content.
+   - Used a compact design to fit all content on a single page without scrolling.

+2. **Coding**:
+   - Developed clean, semantic HTML with inline styles for email-safe design.
+   - Integrated AMPscript placeholders for future personalization.

+3. **Testing**:
+   - Verified responsiveness on both desktop and mobile devices.
+   - Tested compatibility across major email clients like Gmail, Outlook, and Apple Mail.
+   - Ensured accessibility for visually impaired users with high-contrast visuals and descriptive alt text.

+---

 # ✈️ Delta Airlines Summer Getaway Email Campaign

 **Professional, responsive, and accessible email templates designed for Delta Airlines' Summer Getaway and Inamar Summer Trail campaigns.**